wangskyGit/KeHGN-R/README.md

 The datasets including adjacent matrix (*.npy) of all company subgraphs and csv files (fv.csv) with all features and labels.
 Pay attention that there is also a feature named 'year' in the fv.csv which is used to construct the trust-worthy test datasets and should not be used as the node attributes.

+**More details and describtion of the datasets will be pubnished when the paper gets acceptted.**

 ##### FKG knowledge embedding pretraining

 We use [DGL-KE](https://dglke.dgl.ai/doc/) for knowledge embedding learning, and the pretraining result can be found in [GoogleDrive-KE](https://drive.google.com/file/d/1pvCNNMzA8_NeJViXc-KvMZXItsHR91pO/view?usp=sharing), please download and unzip it to the current folder before running the code.